edwinsatya/TIC-TAC-TOE/README.md

 1. Reset = to reset game (user back to home, input board size and background color again),
 2. Try Again = to restart the game with the previous settings
-3. Exit = to close the game (close tab, only work when you open link in new tab, not manually type the link)
+3. Exit = to close the game (since browser has limitation on window.close usage, closing game/tab only work when you open the link in new tab (right click + open in new tab).
+Without it, the app won't close)

 ### Implementation :